isomerpages/nlb-reference/_arts-visual-arts/visual-arts/Nanyang Artists.md

 * The characteristics of Chinese painting traditions and the School of Paris are introduced in this article in relation to the Nanyang style.

 Cheah, U.H.
 (2013, August 23).
-[An insight into Singapore’s Nanyang art period](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/biztimes20130823-1.2.45.4.3.). *Business Times*.
+[An insight into Singapore’s Nanyang art period](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/biztimes20130823-1.2.45.4). *Business Times*.

-* This article introduces the exhibition at the NUS Museum titled Between Here and Nanyang: Marco Hsu’s Brief History of Malayan Art.
+* This article introduces the exhibition at the NUS Museum titled *Between Here and Nanyang: Marco Hsu’s Brief History of Malayan Art*.
 It provides a brief overview of Marco Hsu’s book and the Nanyang style of art.

 Kwok, K.C. (undated).
 [The Bali Field Trip, Liu Kang, Chen Chong Swee, Chen Wen Hsi and Cheong Soo Pieng](http://www.postcolonialweb.org/singapore/arts/painters/channel/12.html).
 Retrieved 2021, November 1.